besartelezi/typescript-solid/README.md

   - [X] Do some investigating of my own
     - [X] Add those resources to README
     - [X] Write out new insights I've gained from other resources
-  - [ ] Finish the L assignment
+  - [x] Finish the L assignment
-    - [ ] Write in that README about how I tackled that assignment
+    - [x] Write in that README about how I tackled that assignment
-    - [ ] Comment code / explain what I did
+    - [x] Comment code / explain what I did
-- [ ] 'I' can't believe you've done this - Theory
+- [ ] 'I' can't believe you've done this
   - [ ] Read all information given to us by the coaches regarding the S of SOLID.
   - [ ] Add S of SOLID part in README
     - [ ] Write everything I've learned from the sources given to us by BeCode about the S